 By late November 1941, all preparations were complete, and the Japanese task force was ready for its journey across the Pacific.

 In total radio silence (“transmit” keys were removed or sealed on every radio of the force), the fleet sailed from Tankan Bay in the remote Kurile Islands on Nov.
-26. Their advance was shielded from observation by a weather front that was moving about the same speed across the North Pacific.
+26. Its advance was shielded from observation by a weather front that was moving about the same speed across the North Pacific.
 The voyage took almost two weeks, during which time other Japanese invasion and attack forces moved toward their targets.
-During the same period, Japanese diplomats continued to negotiate with the United States, in part to screen the Kido Butai from U.S. curiosity.
+During the same period, Japanese diplomats continued to negotiate with the United States, in part to screen Kido Butai from U.S. curiosity.
 All the while, Takeo Yoshikawa, a secret agent at the Japanese Consulate in Honolulu, provided daily coded updates on the types and locations of the American warships in port.

 To support the planned attack, 20 Japanese fleet submarines patrolled around the Hawaiian Islands to ambush any U.S. forces that might escape the aerial attack.
 At the same time, a “Special Naval Attack Unit” (under Capt.
 Hanku Sasaki) of five two-man midget submarines launched from submarine mother ships was dispatched on a direct course to Pearl Harbor.
 The midget subs would attempt to enter the narrow, net-protected channel by trailing one of the minesweepers that routinely patrolled the harbor entrance.